SIT50422 DIPLOMA OF HOSPITALITY MANAGEMENT

 English Language Requirement:

-• Occupational English Test (OET): At least C for each of the 4 components.
+• Occupational English Test (OET): overall score of 1210.

 • ACSF Level 3 test outcome at the English Test administered by the Australian Technical College Western Australia; OR